pdarche/carbon/docs/carbon.md

  - find some basic facts about the Paris COP
  - find references / citations for economic policy re: climate change (stern report?)
  - research justification for the 1.5 degree warming increase
- - find citation for total emissions to date
  - find relationship between ppm and temperature change
  - find dataset for total carbon emissions per year
  - find dataset for historical emissions by country per year